peterchang77/dl_tutorial/README.md

 ### Request a GPU instance limit increase

 By default Amazon does not allow a user to create a new GPU-based instance to prevent accidental incurrence of charges.
-To request that AWS increase your limit from 0 to 1, click on the `Limits` link on the EC2 console.
+To request that AWS increase your GPU limit from 0 to 1, click on the `Limits` link on the EC2 console.
 Scroll down until you see the `p2.xlarge` selection and click on the corresponding link for `Request limit increase`.

 ![AWS Limits](./screenshots/aws-limit00.png)